 You can control when you get a kidney transplant by working with a living donor.
 If you’re uncomfortable having that conversation, counselors can help you with that process.
 If you have a compatible donor, kidney transplant surgery can be scheduled when you and your donor are ready.

-In addition, kidneys that were once discarded because they were exposed to infection such as HIV or hepatitis C are now being used in transplants.
-And people with these infections – who may not be considered a candidate for transplant elsewhere -- as well as people without infections are now on the receiving end at centers like Duke.
-These kidneys have significantly shortened the wait time for quality kidneys that will work for a long time, and result in positive outcomes for recipients.
+In addition, kidneys that were once discarded because they were exposed to viruses such as HIV, hepatitis C, or hepatitis B are now being used in transplants.
+And people with these conditions – who may not be a candidate for transplant elsewhere -- as well as people who are not infected are now on the receiving end at centers like Duke.
+Because these viruses can now be prevented, suppressed, or cured with medication, recipients do not have to worry about damaging their new kidney.
+This practice has significantly shortened the wait time for quality kidneys that will work for a long time, and has resulted in positive outcomes for recipients.

 Myth: I can’t afford the tests, surgery, and anti-rejection medicines.